near/docs/docs/develop/contracts/as/intro.md

 ## Quickstart {#quickstart}

-- You may use [`create-near-app`](https://github.com/near/create-near-app) to get started locally or explore [examples](http://near.dev/) to work online in gitpod online IDE.
+- Explore [examples](http://near.dev/) to work online in gitpod online IDE.
 - You write contracts in [AssemblyScript](https://assemblyscript.org/introduction.html) and use `near-sdk-as` to interact with the blockchain (storage, context, etc)
 - The AssemblyScript is compiled to [Wasm](https://learnxinyminutes.com/docs/wasm/) and (using either NEAR CLI, `near-api-js` or our RPC interface) it is deployed to an account on the NEAR platform
 - When a method on the contract is invoked, NEAR routes the request to the proper shard (the one with the account that "holds" or "owns" the contract, see [more about accounts here](/docs/concepts/account))